SAP/openui5-docs/docs/Adding_Method_Implementations_91f0a8d.md

 >

 > Note:
-> When you modify the HTML of a control using the code in the control behavior file, make sure to escape any unchecked data you write with `jQuery.sap.encodeHTML(...)` to prevent cross-site-scripting issues.
+> When you modify the HTML of a control using the code in the control behavior file, make sure to escape any unchecked data you write with `sap.base.security.encodeXML(...)` to prevent cross-site-scripting issues.
 For more information, see [Cross-Site Scripting](Cross-Site_Scripting_91f0bd3.md).
 >
 >